-Sirolimus and tacrolimus are macrolide compounds obtained from Streptomyces hygroscopicus that acts by selectively blocking the transcriptional activation of cytokines thereby inhibiting cytokine production.
-They are bioactive only when bound to immunophilins.
+Sirolimus is a macrolide compound obtained from Streptomyces hygroscopicus that acts by selectively blocking the transcriptional activation of cytokines thereby inhibiting cytokine production.
+It is bioactive only when bound to immunophilins.
 Sirolimus is a potent immunosuppressant and possesses both antifungal and antineoplastic properties.
 Sirolimus inhibits T lymphocyte activation and proliferation that occurs in response to antigenic and cytokine (Interleukin IL-2, IL-4, and IL-15) stimulation by a mechanism that is distinct from that of other immunosuppressants.
 Sirolimus also inhibits antibody production.
 In cells, sirolimus binds to the immunophilin, peptidyl-prolyl cis-trans isomerase (FKBP1A, FKBP-12), to generate an immunosuppressive complex.
-The sirolimus:FKBP1A complex has no effect on calcineurin activity.
+The sirolimus:FKBP1A complex has no effect on calcineurin activity (Bierer et al. 1991).
 This complex binds to and inhibits the activation of the mammalian Target Of Rapamycin (mTOR), a key regulatory kinase.
-This inhibition suppresses cytokine-driven T-cell proliferation, inhibiting the progression from the G1 to the S phase of the cell cycle.
+This inhibition suppresses cytokine-driven T-cell proliferation, inhibiting the progression from the G1 to the S phase of the cell cycle (Sehgal 1998, 2003).